Sunset, Sunrise! How swiftly flew the night!

 SUMMER SOLSTICE - SUNRISE AT STONEHENGE - Photo by Anne Andersson from livestream in real time June 21, 2026

-Of course, the Summer Solstice, the longest day of the year, is also the shortest night of the year!
+Of course, the Summer Solstice, the 24-hour day of the year in the Northern Hemisphere with the greatest number of daylight hours (aka the longest day), is also the shortest night of the year!

 But with just slightly over seven hours from sunset to sunrise—from Saturday night to Sunday morning—it seemed such a strangely short time!